-A recurring rivalry where an almost unbeatable warrior who has more than enough years of battle experience up their sleeve is pitted against a contender probably too angry to know who they are dealing with, yet possessing enough power to give the former a run for their money.
+A recurring rivalry where an almost unbeatable warrior who has more than enough years of battle experience up their sleeve is pitted against a contender who is probably too angry to know who they are dealing with, yet possesses enough power to give the former a run for their money.

 The main characteristic of this type of matchup is the contrast between these two opponents.
 The warrior often has an aura of nobility around them, and has earned the respect and fear of both enemies and friends alike.
 They easily surpass all others on the setting of the work — with many comparing them to a Physical God if they already aren't one — using not just their own strength, but also their intelligence and wit to gain the upper hand in a fight.
 The warrior knows this, and can often be quite smug about their skills.
-If in spite of their power they show to be humble, expect them to be a virtuous and exemplary heroic figure, that simply talks down to their enemies because they don't want to hurt them.
+If in spite of their power they are shown to be humble, expect them to be a virtuous and exemplary heroic figure, that simply talks down to their enemies because they don't want to hurt them.